joaonossolb/networkmaster/versao-2/README.md

 NÃO me responsabilizo pelo uso de forma indevida deste script

-# Network Master version 2
+# Network Master Version 2
-Configuration of a fixed (internal) IP in linux.
+Configure a fixed (internal) IP in linux.

+# Improvements in version 2
+Verifies that the user is root to run the script Verify that the network interface and the IP were entered correctly, avoiding the wrong configuration by typing error.

 # Can I adapt the Rastlog code?
 Yes, as long as you put my name (JOHN ALEXANDRE NOSSOL BALBINO) and github (github.com/joaonossolb) as credit in your code.